tmourao/hacker-news/README.md

 # changes

-- Add exception handling + custom exception
+- Add exception handling + custom exception classes
 - Add logging (built-in or Serilog)
 - Add authentication using an API_KEY
 - Add output cache mechanism if the data we are reading don't have real time changes